 CJ Rosas is a passionate and highly skilled educator with a proven track record of supporting and inspiring young learners.
 Currently a 3rd grade Math and Science teacher at Lafayette Elementary School in Washington, D.C., CJ is known for creating a positive, inclusive, and engaging classroom environment where every student feels seen, supported, and challenged.
 He effectively differentiates instruction to meet the diverse needs of his students and provides in-the-moment support to ensure deep understanding and academic growth.
 With a Master of Science in Education from Johns Hopkins University and a B.S. in Child and Adolescent Development from California State University, Northridge, CJ brings heart, clarity, and excellence to everything he does.

-Sarah is a dedicated English Language Arts teacher and certified Dyslexia Interventionist known for her effective use of science-based teaching strategies.
+Sarah is a dedicated reading specialist and certified Dyslexia Interventionist known for her effective use of science-based teaching strategies.
 Her approach has led to significant growth in her students' literacy skills by integrating research-backed methods that boost student engagement and learning.
-With a natural ability to connect with middle school students, Sarah excels in implementing strategies that deepen literary analysis, foster close reading skills, and strengthen written expression.
+With a natural ability to connect with students, Sarah excels in implementing strategies that deepen literary analysis, foster close reading skills, and strengthen written expression.
 She holds a Bachelor's degree in English Literary Studies and is certified in Connections OG through the International Dyslexia Association.
 To strengthen executive function skills, Sarah helps students create SMART goals, use academic planners, fine tune time management skills, and break larger assignments into smaller pieces.

 MaryEllen holds a Master's Degree in Childhood Special Education, accompanied by an Education Specialist certification in Educational Leadership and Administration.
 With a rich background supporting PIL students since 2015, she presently serves as a dedicated special education teacher and instructional coach for DCPS.
 Her expertise extends to being a certified practitioner of the highly effective Wilson Reading System, an Orton-Gillingham based program.
 MaryEllen excels in assisting students in developing essential phonemic awareness skills, strengthening foundational literacy skills.
 She collaborates closely with fellow educators, fostering a collaborative environment that promotes the sharing of effective instructional strategies and best practices, across subject areas.
 Additionally, MaryEllen forms strong relationships with her students and helps them find their love of learning.